openhab/openhab-docs/_addons_uis/org.openhab.ui/doc/components/oh-toggle-card.md

 # oh-toggle-card - Toggle Card

 <!-- GENERATED componentDescription -->
-Display a toggle swtich in a card to send ON/OFF commands
+Display a toggle switch in a card to send ON/OFF commands
 <!-- GENERATED /componentDescription -->

 ## Configuration